elegantchaos/atom-ide-swift/README.md

 In the meantime, the [Atom IDE](https://ide.atom.io/) project has come along, providing some standardised capabilities and user interfaces for better integration of language features into Atom.

-The long-term goal is to migrate this project into adopting those capabilities.
+The long-term goal for this package is to migrate into adopting those capabilities.

-However, at the moment,
-It's very rough at the moment, and doesn't actually use much of the atom-ide-ui capabilities.

-![screenshotscreenshots/overview.png)
+However, at the moment it's still very rough, and the integration is minimal.
+In fact, the only integration that's been attempted is that of the UI for setting breakpoints.
+Everything else is handled through a custom UI.

 ### Supported Platforms

 This package is being actively developed on Linux.

 At this early stage of development it's only been tested on Ubuntu 18.04, using a custom build of swift/lldb.
 In theory it should work on other platforms if you have swift/lldb installed.

-Please let me know by filing issues.
+If it doesn, [please let me know](https://github.com/elegantchaos/atom-ide-swift/issues).

 ### Package Dependencies